truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/createPoolScale.md

 Each VDEV type stores data or enables unique features for the pool.
 For more details on VDEV types and data VDEV layouts see the [Pool Manager Screen]({{< relref "PoolManagerScreens.md" >}}) article.

-If you have enough disks of the same size available you can [duplicate](#duplicating-a-data-vdev) the data VDEV.
+If you have enough disks of the same size available, you can [duplicate](#duplicating-a-data-vdev) the data VDEV.

 Click **Create** to add the pool.